estruyf/blog-content/content/posts/2021-02-16-using-doctor-on-azure-devops-to-generate-your-documenation.md

 The third option is only preferred when using it on your local machine.
 When you want to use certificate authentication, you need to do some steps before making use of it.

-{{< blockquote type="Important" text="Things to do before you can use certificate authentication: [prerequisites for certificate authentication](https://github.com/estruyf/doctor#certificate-authentication)." >}}
+{{< blockquote type="important" text="Things to do before you can use certificate authentication: [prerequisites for certificate authentication](https://github.com/estruyf/doctor#certificate-authentication)." >}}

 ## Using the credentials

 On Azure DevOps, I recommend you make use of a `variable group` to connect to an `Azure Key Vault`.
 That way, all your secrets are secure and easy to be changed from one place.

-{{< blockquote type="Info" text="Tobias Zimmergren wrote an excellent article about this: [using Azure Key Vault Secrets from your Azure DevOps pipelines](https://zimmergren.net/using-azure-key-vault-secrets-from-azure-devops-pipeline/)" >}}
+{{< blockquote type="info" text="Tobias Zimmergren wrote an excellent article about this: [using Azure Key Vault Secrets from your Azure DevOps pipelines](https://zimmergren.net/using-azure-key-vault-secrets-from-azure-devops-pipeline/)" >}}

 Using a variable group is always a good idea; you do not need to manage your variables in your pipelines.